Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Analysis

-By noting that $\log \sqrt{1 / \epsilon} = \log(1 / \epsilon) / 2$, the following corollary holds clear. \begin{corollary} If we apply Algorithm \ref{alg:blockcd} to solve a regularized ERM problem that satisfies either Assumption \ref{assum:LipGrad} or Assumption \ref{assum:Lipsloss}, and the dual objective at the iterates $\AL^t$ converges Q-linearly, then the primal iterates $\bw^t$ obtained from the dual iterates $\AL^t$ via \eqref{eq:w} converges R-linearly. \end{corollary}
+By noting that $\log \sqrt{1 / \epsilon} = \log(1 / \epsilon) / 2$, we get the following corollary. \begin{corollary} If we apply Algorithm \ref{alg:blockcd} to solve a regularized ERM problem that satisfies either Assumption \ref{assum:LipGrad} or Assumption \ref{assum:Lipsloss}, and the dual objective at the iterates $\AL^t$ converges Q-linearly to the optimum, then the primal objective evaluated at the iterates $\bw^t$ obtained from the dual iterates $\AL^t$ via \eqref{eq:w} converges R-linearly to the optimum at the rate given by Theorem~\ref{thm:duallinear2}. \end{corollary}

-The results in Theorem \ref{thm:dualitygap} and Corollary \ref{cor:primallinear} are implied by existing works \citep{FB15a,SSS12b}, and the calculations take very little effort.
-It is also not too difficult to obtain sub-linear rates following similar techniques for problems not satisfying \eqref{eq:strong}, but we omit them to simplify and focus our description.